Types of Security Staffing in Hotels

 Because of a facility’s size and organizational structure, it may be appropriate to assign a security response to a member of the management staff such as a Resident manager or Human resource director.

 If management decides the property needs a security department, it must determine whether the department should be a proprietary unit with in-house staff functions or a security program run through a reputable, licensed contract security company.

 Carefully construct the contract so there will be no misunderstanding as to the supervision of the contract security organization while the contract officers; supervision should be provided by the contract security organization while the contract staff is on the premises.
-The management of the lodging facility should carefully establish exactly what the contract employees is to do under most conceivable circumstances.
+The management of the lodging facility should carefully establish exactly what the contract employees are to do under most conceivable circumstances.

 Some properties use off-duty police officers for their security staff.
 There are certain benefits associated with this practice.
-Such officers have superior training in reacting to and dealing with crimes and other emergencies, they understand the law, they are used to dealing with people they may be better able to identify known criminals, they are immediately recognized as authorities, and they often do in fact have more authority than ordinary citizens.
+Such officers have superior training in reacting to and dealing with crimes and other emergencies, they understand the law, they are used to dealing with people they may be better able to identify known criminals, they are immediately recognized as authorities, and they often do have more authority than ordinary citizens.

 In addition, police liaison and response may be enhanced.
-However, there may be potential below drawbacks as well.
+However, there may be potential drawbacks as well.

 1) Police officers may be oriented more toward apprehension functions than toward prevention.

 2) Some jurisdictions require off-duty officers to be armed and this may not be desirable.